 An affiliate of AFCA 2, America First Properties Management Company, LLC ("Properties Management") provided property management services for the nine MF Properties (including The Colonial that was sold in May 2015), the two Consolidated VIEs and six of the properties collateralized by the mortgage revenue bonds, earning management fees of approximately \$314,000 and \$638,000 for the three and six months ended June 30, 2015, respectively.
-Properties Management provided property management services for the eight MF Properties, the two Consolidated VIEs and six of the properties collateralized by the mortgage revenue bonds, earning management fees of approximately \$315,000 and \$634,000 for the three and six months ended June 30, 2015, respectively.
-Properties collateralized by the mortgage revenue bonds, earning management fees of approximately \$315,000 and \$634,000 for the three and six months ended June 30, 2014, respectively.
+Properties Management provided property management services for the eight MF Properties, the two Consolidated VIEs and six of the properties collateralized by the mortgage revenue bonds, earning management services for the eight MF Properties, the two Consolidated VIEs and six of the properties collateralized by the mortgage revenue bonds, earning management fees of approximately \$315,000 and \$634,000 for the three and six months ended June 30, 2014, respectively.
 These property management fees are not Partnership expenses, but are paid in each case by the owner of the Residential Properties.
 For properties owned by entities treated as MF Properties, the property management fees are reflected as real estate operating expenses on the Company's condensed consolidated financial statements.
 The property management fees are paid out of the revenues generated by the respective property prior to the payment of debt service on the Partnership's mortgage revenue bonds and property loans, if applicable.

 An affiliate of AFCA 2 acts as a origination advisor and consultant to the borrowers when mortgage revenue bonds and financing facilities are acquired by the Company.
 For the three and six months ended June 30, 2015, approximately \$111,000 and \$378,000, respectively, in origination fees were paid by the borrower of certain acquired bonds and have not been reflected in the accompanying Company's condensed consolidated financial statements.
+For the three and six months ended June 30, 2014, approximately \$0 and \$161,500, respectively, in origination fees were paid by the borrower of certain acquired bonds and have not been reflected in the accompanying Company's condensed consolidated financial statements.
 For the three and six months ended June 30, 2014, approximately \$0 and \$161,500, respectively, in origination fees were paid by the borrower of certain acquired bonds and have not been reflected in the accompanying Company's condensed consolidated financial statements.
 In addition, during the three and six months ended June 30, 2014, approximately \$201,000 in origination fees were paid by the Company to this affiliate related to a mortgage revenue bond acquisition.
 There were no fees paid by the Company to this affiliate in 2015.